 Soon after walking to Cerro de la Cruz it was back to our hotel so we can get ready to catch a shuttle to Lake Atitlan.
 If you’re wondering how to get to Lake Atitlan from Antigua there are two main options.
 You can take the local “chicken bus” but with only a week to stay in Guatemala we decided to make the most of our time and go with the shuttle.
 Of course, another option would be to rent a car.
 The shuttle is $10-15 depending on where you book from.
 We booked our shuttle at the hotel and it also picked us up from there.
 The ride should take 2.5-3 hours mostly depending on the traffic in Antigua and how many passengers are being picked up.

 Lake Atitlan is a massive lake surrounded by lush green mountains and volcanoes.
 The keyword here is massive!
 If you’re taking a bus you’re likely going to get dropped off in Panajchel, or as the locals refer to it “Pana.”
 If you’re wondering where to stay in Lake Atitlan there are many options so read up on the towns and figure out which one sounds the most enjoyable.
-Take a trip to another town is easy but I suggest having a base to stay from or splitting your stay amongst a couple towns.
+Take a trip to another town is easy but I suggest having a base to stay from or splitting your stay amongst a couple of towns.
 You don’t have to lug all your bags and stay overnight in each town so it’s easier to pick one and do some day trips.

-We stayed at San Marco la Laguna, the small “hippie” town and had arrived late so we didn’t do much that first night.
+We stayed at Lush in San Marco la Laguna, the small “hippie” town, and had arrived late so we didn’t do much that first night.
 It was quite dark when we had arrived and the boat dock wasn’t well lit.
 Something to note is that the boats stop running around 7 pm from Pana so if you’re planning to arrive late you’ll have to stay in Pana for the night.

 Day 5 – Explore the Other Towns of Lake Atitlan

-We headed to San Pedro, another town on the lake, for a few hours and to grab some lunch, do some shopping and just to walk around.
+We headed to San Pedro, another town on the lake, for a few hours and to grab some lunch, do some shopping, and just walk around.
 There are many artisans selling jewelry and other handicrafts and tons of cafes with a view of the lake.
 Between lunch, shopping and cafe hopping we had a fun and relaxed day.

 Other Things to Do in San Pedro